 Major Hospitality GPOs

-- Avendra (Aramark company): North America’s largest hospitality GPO managing $6+ billion annual purchasing volume.
-Serves as primary procurement vehicle for Marriott, Hyatt, and numerous independent hotels and management companies.
+• Avendra (Aramark company): North America’s largest hospitality GPO managing $20.5 billion in customer spend across ~21,000 properties.
+Serves as primary procurement vehicle for Marriott, Hyatt, IHG, Fairmont, ClubCorp, 100% of the Top 10 hotel management companies, and 43% of AAA Five Diamond properties.
 Avendra approval represents the single highest-impact vendor achievement in hospitality.
+Full walkthrough: Avendra supplier registration guide.

 Critical approach: Don’t scatter applications across all GPOs.
 Identify which serves your target chains and property types, then concentrate efforts there.